VulshokBersrker/robintuk/README.md

 - [ ] Playback errors
 - [ ] Better error handling
 - [ ] Blank pages on route change while it grabs the data from the backend
+- [ ] Remember scroll position on page change (not possible with dynamically loaded content to my knowledge)
 - [x] Fix songs page search results formatting
 - [x] Albums displaying Disc 0 when metadata has no disc value
 - [x] Protections on adding child directories to scan music